Why did we create that?

 What is the grand artwork?

 The grand artwork is the final piece of the project.
 Every avatar created during the exhibition is merged into one large digital composition.
-It represents the collective presence of all visitors who passed The Eye.
 On the last day of the event, a high-resolution version will be available to download from this website.

 Was my photo or face stored?

 No. The Eye does not save photographs, video, or facial images.
 It only keeps a text description of what was visible and the avatar generated from that text.
-For full details on data handling, see the KVKK page.
+See the KVKK page for more.

 Can I share my avatar on social media?

 Yes.
-Your avatar is part of a public art project and you can share it on Instagram, X, or anywhere else.
-If you want, link back to this site or mention The Eye.
-Please do not present it as a photo or likeness of yourself.
+Your avatar is part of a public art project and you can share it anywhere you like.
 It is a generated artwork, not a selfie.

 How does the process work?